Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Results

-A part of the ``break-in'' experiments of a PETG sample can be seen in figure~\ref{fig:results_pe} A. It exhibits the same behaviour as the Protopasta samples: high loading causes a permanent change in the resistance and sensitivity of the sample.
+A part of the pre-stress experiments of a PETG sample can be seen in figure~\ref{fig:results_pe} A. It exhibits the same behaviour as the Protopasta samples: high loading causes a permanent change in the resistance and sensitivity of the sample.
 One notable difference is the noise that this sample exhibits.
 The jump in resistance is also a lot higher compared to the increase in resistance in the Protopasta samples, suggesting the effect of fibers breaking is larger in the PETG, because of its inability to bridge the connection between the fibers, unlike the Protopasta.
-After the complete ``break-in'' experiment, the response of the sample remains noisy, figure~\ref{fig:results_pe} B. It should be noted that one PETG sample showed a clean response, so it is possible to have quality samples made without Protopasta, but they are less likely to work, and more susceptible to noise.
+After the complete pre-stress experiment, the response of the sample remains noisy, figure~\ref{fig:results_pe} B. It should be noted that one PETG sample showed a clean response, so it is possible to have quality samples made without Protopasta, but they are less likely to work, and more susceptible to noise.

-Overall, printing with Protopasta instead of PETG has shown several benefits, including more reliable contact with the fibers, less noise in the electrical response of the samples, and less hysteresis in the final resistance-strain response of the ``broken in'' samples.
+Overall, printing with Protopasta instead of PETG has shown several benefits, including more reliable contact with the fibers, less noise in the electrical response of the samples, and less hysteresis in the final resistance-strain response of the pre-stressed samples.
 No negative effects have been observed in the performance of the samples.
 However, the nozzle was observed to clog more often while printing with Protopasta.

-After ``breaking-in'' the samples exhibit a high gauge factor (sensitivity), table~\ref{tab:sensitivities}, showing high potential for use as a sensor.
-Depending on how much they were ``broken in'' and the size of the sample, the strain gauges also vary in terms of how linear the resistance response to strain is.
+After pre-stressing the samples exhibit a high gauge factor (sensitivity), table~\ref{tab:sensitivities}, showing high potential for use as a sensor.
+Depending on how much they were pre-stressed and the size of the sample, the strain gauges also vary in terms of how linear the resistance response to strain is.

-The samples experience high stress during the ``break-in'' experiments, table~\ref{tab:stresses}.
+The samples experience high stress during the pre-stress experiments, table~\ref{tab:stresses}.
 The smaller samples experience more stress, as expected.
 It can also be seen that for all samples, the stress is higher than the fibers' compression yield stress of $237.4 \pm 4.2 \si{\mega\Pa}$ and lower than the fibers' tension yield stress of $774.4 \pm 27.1 \si{\mega\Pa}$.
 Thus, yielding of the fibers is expected to happen in compression, but not in tension.